LiveAboard

 Some of the places to visit

 With 26 atolls and islands so abundant that it would take years to enjoy what they offer, the island nation of Maldives is a thalassophilic’s sweetest dream.
-The beauty lies under the sea for the smaller uninhabited islands, while some of the inhabited islands are rich in tradition and culture on land.
+The beauty lies under the sea for the smaller uninhabited islands, while some inhabited islands are rich in tradition and culture on land.
 This country's welcoming and smiling people are friendly and ready to share their oceanic lifestyle.

 Baa Atoll

 Declared a UNESCO Biosphere Reserve, Baa Atoll is the best location in the world to dive with manta rays and whale sharks.
 This Maldivian atoll is known for the rare biodiversity in its coral reefs and marine life.
-Baa atoll is a unique formation with the world-famous Hanifaru Bay, a protected marine area that hosts manta rays in huge numbers during the season.
+Baa Atoll is a unique formation with the world-famous Hanifaru Bay, a protected marine area that hosts manta rays in huge numbers during the season.
 Snorkelers can witness barrel-rolling chains of mantas and gulping whale sharks, all feeding on the plankton concentrated in the narrow bay.

 Vaavu Atoll

 This administrative division of the Maldives consists of Felidhu Atoll and the Vattaru Reef.
-Located over 60 km from the capital Malé, it is accessible by small boat cruises and speedboats.
+Located over 60 km from the capital, Malé, it is accessible by small boat cruises and speedboats.
 Fishing, scuba diving, and snorkeling are popular activities at Vaavu Atoll.
 The Felidhu atoll includes the islands of Bodu Mora with its idyllic beaches and Felidhu’s watersports hub.
 Diving schools on the islands offer diving courses if you want to make the most of the magical marine life found in abundance on the reefs here.

 South Malé Atoll